Content

 The WACC is an imputed interest rate defined annually based on the electricity supply legislation.
 It applies equally to all grid operators.

-The WACC is calculated methodically taking account of the current Best Practice guidelines provided by the Federal Department of the Environment, Transport, Energy and Communications (DETEC).
+The WACC is calculated methodically taking account of the current best practice guidelines provided by the Federal Department of the Environment, Transport, Energy and Communications (DETEC).
 The methodology was developed specifically for the regulation of electricity grid operators and intends to ensure security of investment for these operators.
 With regard to the financing structure, the WACC calculation assumes an equity share of 40% and a borrowed capital share of 60%.
 Specific thresholds apply for the individual capital cost parameters.

 As the WACC represents an imputed interest rate for the electricity industry, Swissgrid’s actual capital costs are not included in the tariff calculation.
 On the other hand, this means that Swissgrid is responsible for determining how the imputed interest received via the tariffs is distributed to shareholders and lenders.

-(values pursuant to Swiss GAAP FER)
+Business performance (values pursuant to Swiss GAAP FER)

 Procurement costs